 iPad is great for consuming short-form content... -- In fact, it's unbeatable when it comes to browsing websites, reading articles, etc. When I think back to the "old days" when I used to subscribe to The New York Times on my Kindle I shudder in horror.
 I can't believe I was paying $14/month for that Kindle service.
 It was awful and remains awful, for that matter.

 ...but it's not the best for long-form content -- I've definitely rethought my original assumption of my iPad replacing my Kindle.
 For almost 12 months I ditched my Kindle and did all my long-form reading on my iPad.
 The result: OK, but not exceptional.
 I still do a lot of long-form reading on my iPad but I also recently bought a new Kindle and use it as an accessory for my iPad.
-The combination is a terrific solution, or at least till Apple does something with their proposed patent on a hybrid eInk/LCD display
+The combination is a terrific solution, or at least till Apple does something with their proposed patent on a hybrid eInk/LCD display.

 Content consumption?
 Yes.
 Content creation?
 Not so much -- I haven't been able to ditch my laptop on road trips.
 It's just way too awkward typing on the virtual keyboard for more than a tweet or two.
 I've also tried a Bluetooth keyboard but it's less than optimal constantly having to move your hand from keyboard to screen and back.
 Maybe a Bluetooth keyboard with a built-in touch pad would work...